diecccoo/Cultural-heritage-bigdata-project/kafka-producers/README.md

 - The **Europeana producer** fetches metadata from the [Europeana API](https://pro.europeana.eu/page/apis), mimicking ingestion from external cultural providers.
 - The **Annotation producer** simulates user-generated content (for example tags and comments) on existing objects.

-The entire architecture is containerized with Docker Compose, ensuring modular deployment of Kafka, Spark, MinIO, and all ingestion/processing components.

 ---

 ## Producers Overview

 ### `europeana_ingest_batch.py` – Europeana Metadata Producer

 This script fetches metadata from the Europeana API using a fixed list of provider IDs.
-For each pre-defined provider, it retrieves a number of pages (configurable via `PAGES_PER_HOUR`) with 100 records per page.
+For each pre-defined provider, it retrieves a number of pages (configurable via `PAGES_PER_HOUR`) with 100 records per page (configurable via `ROWS_PER_PAGE`).
 The use of `cursor` allows scrolling within a single session.

 #### Key Features